hurwitzlab/gnu-parallel-yourself/README.md

 ```

 ## Installation
-To get an idea of how to use GNU Parallel clone this repository to some directory on Stampede2.
-For example:
+To get an idea of how to use GNU Parallel clone this repository to some directory on Stampede2:
 ```
  git clone git@github.com:hurwitzlab/gnu-parallel-yourself.git
 ```